munificent/craftinginterpreters/book/representing-code.md

 <aside name="nest">

-Imagine that we've recursively expanded the `breakfast` rule here several times, like "bacon with bacon with bacon with...".
+Imagine that we've recursively expanded the `breakfast` rule here several times, like "bacon with bacon with bacon with..."
 In order to complete the string correctly, we need to add an *equal* number of "on the side" bits to the end.
-Keeping track of the number of required trailing parts is beyond the capabilities of a regular grammar.
+Tracking the number of required trailing parts is beyond the capabilities of a regular grammar.
 Regular grammars can express *repetition*, but they can't *keep count* of how many repetitions there are, which is necessary to ensure that the string has the same number of `with` and `on the side` parts.

 </aside>

-We could keep picking the first production for `breakfast` over and over again yielding all manner of breakfasts like "bacon with sausage with scrambled eggs with bacon ...".
+We could keep picking the first production for `breakfast` over and over again yielding all manner of breakfasts like "bacon with sausage with scrambled eggs with bacon..."
 We won't though.
 This time we'll pick `bread`.
 There are three rules for that, each of which contains only a terminal.
 We'll pick "English muffin".